javier-cp6/aws-ml-operationalization/README.md

 ## Step 4: Lambda security setup and testing
+Once the Lambda function is configured, it will return an error when performing a request test to invoke the Sagemaker deployed endpoint.
+This error is returned since the Lambda function role has no permissions to access the endpoint.

+When choosing a proper policy to resolve the security issue, it is necessary to evaluate some vulnerabilities such as the following:

+- Setting up a “FullAccess” policy without restrictions is a vulnerability that can be exploited by external elements, such as cybercriminals, in case of an unauthorized access to the Lambda Function.
+- Roles that are old or inactive pose a security risk that can compromise a Lambda Function, hence they should be identified and removed.
+- Roles with policies for Lambda functions that are no longer in use are also a potential risk of unauthorized access and they should be revoked and deleted.

-A Lambda function requires the proper security policies attached to it in order to invoke a deployed endpoint.
-Attaching a full access policy would add security vulnerabilities.
-For this reason, using the IAM interface, a limited policy that allows a user to invoke a specific endpoint (or all own endpoints) is created and attached to the Lambda role, as follows:
+For this project, a suitable policy that limits access to invoke a specific Sagemaker endpoint is created and attached to the Lambda role using the IAM interface, as follows:

 <img src="images/lambda_role_invoke_policy.png" alt="lambda_role_invoke_policy" width="800"/>
 <img src="images/lambda_role_policies.png" alt="lambda_role_policies" width="800"/>